Why Every Workplace Needs an Emergency Action Plan (EAP)

 Let’s look at a few real scenarios where an EAP made a difference:

 - Educational Institution: A school district implemented lockdown drills as part of their EAP.
-During an actual security incident, students and teachers acted quickly, reducing potential harm.
+During an actual security incident, students and teachers responded quickly, reducing potential harm.
+Tracking staff travel between campuses as part of journey management made coordination smoother.

-- Small Business: After a localized power outage, a retail store followed its EAP to evacuate customers safely and restore operations using a generator and an alternate payment system.
+- Small Business: After a localized power outage, a retail store followed its EAP to evacuate customers safely and restore operations.
+Including journey management for offsite personnel ensured that field staff could operate safely and maintain communication during the disruption.

 How to Develop an Effective Emergency Action Plan